For flood related advice see our flood recovery information.

 As a contingency against potential flooding risks:

-Sandbags will not totally prevent floodwater encroaching into property and householders should remove articles to a safe location above the anticipated flood level.
-People building flood defences with sandbags should also be aware of the building methods to employ in order to make an effective seal and the health and safety implication of manual handling sandbags as they are exceptionally heavy.
+Sandbags will not totally prevent floodwater encroaching into properties and householders should remove articles to a safe location above the anticipated flood level.
+People building flood defences with sandbags should also be aware of the building methods to employ in order to make an effective seal and the health and safety implication of manual handling of sandbags as they are exceptionally heavy.

 Specialist products are available commercially to help prevent flooding of domestic properties.
 Specialist surveying services are also available to assess individual properties and advise on appropriate flood protection measures.
 If you require advice on these products or services we will try to assist you.

 For further advice read prepare for a flooding on GOV.UK.